aviharos/iotagent-http/README.md

 ## Troubleshooting

-If you encounter any trouble using the OEE microservice, inspect its logs:
+If you encounter any trouble using the iotagent-http microservice, inspect its logs:

-    docker logs <container name>
+    $ docker logs <container name>

 In the default MOMAMS setup, the container name is `momams-iotagent-http`.